Studio-kalavati/sargam-spec/README.md

 # Sargam spec

-This library is a Clojure [spec](https://clojure.org/guides/spec)ification to document Hindustani classical compositions in [Bhatkhande notation](http://www.swarsaptak.com/blog/blog-12/bhatkhande-swarlipi-or-notation-system) format.
+This library is a Clojure/script [spec](https://clojure.org/guides/spec)ification to document Hindustani classical compositions in [Bhatkhande notation](http://www.swarsaptak.com/blog/blog-12/bhatkhande-swarlipi-or-notation-system) format.

 This library will also support serialization to (and from) JSON.